searxng/searxng/docs/admin/installation-uwsgi.rst

 The `uWSGI Emperor`_ mode and `systemd unit template`_ is what the distributors mostly offer their users, even if they differ in the way they implement both modes and their defaults.
-Another point they might differ is the packaging of plugins (if so, compare :ref:`install packages`) and what the default python interpreter is (python2 vs. python3).
+Another point they might differ in is the packaging of plugins (if so, compare :ref:`install packages`) and what the default python interpreter is (python2 vs. python3).